OliverAbraham/WPFWindowLayoutManager/README.md

 ## Example

 For an example refer to project "WindowLayoutManager_Demo".
+It demonstrates:
-It demonstrates how to save the main window's size and position when it is closed by the user, and restore it when he opens it up again.
+- how to save the main window's size and position when it is closed by the user,
+- and restore it when he opens it up again.

 ## Getting started